A Comprehensive Study on Visual Token Redundancy for Discrete Diffusion-based Multimodal Large Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Backbones and Benchmarks.} We conducted experiments with LLaDA-V~\cite{you2025lladav} and LaViDa-Dream~\cite{li2025lavida}, two representative dMLLM backbones that are trained via \emph{from-scratch} and \emph{AR-to-diffusion}, respectively.
-In addition, we evaluate the two backbones over twelve widely adopted benchmarks, including ten for image understanding and two for video understanding.
+\paragraph{Backbones and Benchmarks.} We conduct experiments with LLaDA-V~\cite{you2025lladav} and LaViDa-Dream~\cite{li2025lavida}, two representative dMLLM backbones that are trained via \emph{from-scratch} and \emph{AR-to-diffusion}, respectively.
+In addition, we evaluate both backbones over twelve widely adopted benchmarks, including ten for image understanding and two for video understanding.
+All experiments are conducted on 8 × A800 GPUs.
 More details of the backbones, benchmarks and compression methods are provided in the Appendix. \looseness=-1

 \paragraph{Token Compression Methods.}